jems-io/js-di/README.md

 ## **Dependencies**

-To handle dependencies lets supose that our lamborgini (*let me dream*), depends on a car accelerator to move.
+To handle dependencies lets supose that our lamborghini (*let me dream*), depends on a car accelerator to move.

 ``` javascript
 import { createKernel } from '@jems/di';